 Failure to abide by the University of Baltimore Gymnasium Usage Expectations outlined above and applicable code of conduct may result in disciplinary action up to and including membership suspension or termination.

-Current UB students, regular UB employees (including both exempt and non-exempt), regular UB faculty, adjunct faculty, and Contingent I and Contingent II UB employees are automatically members of the Recreation Center.
+Current UBalt students, regular UBalt employees (including both exempt and non-exempt), regular UBalt faculty, adjunct faculty, and Contingent I and Contingent II UBalt employees are automatically members of the Recreation Center.

 All visiting faculty and University contractors are not eligible for memberships to the Recreation Center.

 Recreation Center membership is on an individual basis.
 Only valid and current University of Baltimore staff/students/faculty and Recreation Center members may use the Recreation Center facility.
 All members must present valid UBalt ID upon arrival at the front desk.
 Individuals using the facility without checking in will be escorted out of the Recreation Center and may have additional sanctions placed on them at the discretion of the Assistant Director of Campus Recreation.